RAPID Overview

 - Single-file scripts or quick experiments

-- Projects not using containers
+- Projects not using containers or isolation

 - When using only one AI tool without secrets